DLMedeiro/Achievo/README.md

     - Come back to: update nav to change based on login status and update style
     - Building to minimum viable product, noting the improvements, and coming back to when they are needed to for a feature I come to.
     - Things from candidly site to incorporate
-        - transition up on scrole
+        - transition up on scroll
         - How it works page
 - Request Demo: activity Input -> now adding material ui to existing code (previous creating code using Material UI)
     - load date pickers: https://mui.com/x/react-date-pickers/getting-started/